 Is your skin dry, flaky, or itchy?
 Are you breaking out more often than you should?
-The cause might not be your skincare regime.
+The cause might not be your skincare regimen.
 It might be your water.

 Why is hard water so bad?

-Hard water is high in calcium and magnesium, minerals that are picked up from the soil.
+Hard water is high in minerals, specifically calcium and magnesium.
 About 85 percent of Americans live in an area of the country with some degree of hard water.